On Nonzero Coefficients of Binary Cyclotomic Polynomials

 It is easy to see that cyclotomic polynomials are monic and have integer coefficients.

-There is very extensive literature dedicated to studying the coefficients of cyclotomic polynomials, including their size, number of nonzero coefficients, gaps between non-zero coefficients and several others, see~\cite{AAHL, B12,CCLMS,F13,KMSZ} and references therein as well as and an exhaustive surveys by Herrera-Poyatos and Moree~\cite{H-PM} and by Sanna~\cite{San}.
+There is an extensive literature dedicated to studying the coefficients of cyclotomic polynomials, including their size, number of nonzero coefficients, gaps between non-zero coefficients and several others topics, see~\cite{AAHL, B12,CCLMS,F13,KMSZ} and references therein as well as exhaustive surveys by Herrera-Poyatos and Moree~\cite{H-PM} and by Sanna~\cite{San}.